 A6.
 In most cases, a clay bar will “scrub off” wax protection.
 Some paint sealants are hard enough to withstand being cleaned with clay, but most are not.

-A fine car polish, often called a pre-wax cleaner, will remove old wax, embedded dirt and light stains from your paint.
+A fine car polish which is often called a pre-wax cleaner, will remove old wax, embedded dirt and light stains from your paint.
 They also help to restore gloss and remove light surface imperfections, such as swirl marks and water spot etching.

 You can use a foam, terry cloth or microfiber applicator pad to apply car polish.
 If your paint finish is in new or like-new condition, I recommend a quality foam applicator.
 If your paint is moderately oxidized, I recommend a microfiber applicator.

-After cleaning, your car’s paint should be squeaky clean, smooth, and free of streaks and minor swirls.
+After cleaning your car’s paint it should be squeaky clean, smooth, and free of streaks and minor swirls.
 It’s now ready for waxing.